TheBIPM/UTClib/docs/tfex/README.md

 Optional:

-- MJDSTART: a float representing the start of the period covered by the file, in MJD (UTC timescale)
+- DATESTART: a string (ISO format, see https://fr.wikipedia.org/wiki/ISO_8601) representing the start of the period covered by the file
-- MJDSTOP: a float representing the end of the period covered by the file, in MJD (UTC timescale)
+- DATESTOP: a string (ISO format) representing the end of the period covered by the file
 - NDATA: an integer representing the number of data points in the file
 - SAMPLING\_INTERVAL\_s: a float representing the sampling interval separating each data point, in second
 - AVERAGING\_WINDOW\_s: a float representing the period during which data has been averaged for each data point, in second (if AVERAGING\_WINDOW\_s = SAMPLING\_INTERVAL\_s, the duty cycle is 100%)